-62. The General Committee brings to the attention of the General Assembly that the Assembly, including its Main Committees, should merely take note of those reports of the Secretary-General or subsidiary organs that do not require a decision by the Assembly and should neither debate nor adopt resolutions on them, unless specifically requested to do so by the Secretary-General or the organ concerned (decision 34/401, para.
+- 63. The General Committee may wish to bring to the attention of the General Assembly that the Assembly, including its Main Committees, should merely take note of those reports of the Secretary-General or subsidiary organs that do not require a decision by the Assembly and should neither debate nor adopt resolutions on them, unless specifically requested to do so by the Secretary-General or the organ concerned (decision 34/401, para.
 28 (A/520/Rev.19, annex V, para.
-28)).

-63. The General Committee draws the attention of the General Assembly to section III of resolution 57/283 B regarding the timely issuance of documents in the six official languages of the Assembly.
-The Committee also draws the attention of the Assembly to resolution 59/313, in which the Assembly requested the Secretary-

-5 Ibid., Forty-first Session, Supplement No. 49 (A/41/49), para.
-21, recommendation 3 (f).

-6 See www.un.org/en/ga/pdf/guidelines_submit_draft_proposals.pdf.

-General to ensure that documentation and reports were issued well in advance, in keeping with the six-week rule for the issuance of official documentation simultaneously in all official languages, and resolution 47/202, in which the Assembly urged the substantive departments of the Secretariat to comply with the rule which required them to submit pre-session documents to the Office of Conference Services at least 10 weeks before the beginning of sessions, in order to permit processing in time in all official languages.

-64. The General Committee also draws the attention of the General Assembly to resolutions 48/264 and 55/285, in which the Assembly emphasized that restraint should be exercised in making requests for new reports and requested more integrated reports, and to resolution 57/270 B, in which it recognized the need to avoid requesting duplicative reports from the Secretary-General.

-65. The General Committee further draws the attention of the General Assembly to resolution 67/297, in which the Assembly encouraged Member States, United Nations bodies and the Secretariat to continue to consult on the consolidation of documentation in order to avoid duplication of work, to exercise the fullest possible discipline in striving for concise resolutions, reports and other documentation, inter alia, by referring to previous documents rather than repeating actual content, and to focus on key themes, and called upon them to observe existing submission deadlines in order to allow for the timely processing of documents to be examined by intergovernmental bodies.

-66. The General Committee draws the attention of the General Assembly to paragraph 47 of resolution 75/325, in which the Assembly requested the Secretariat to continue to improve, harmonize and unify e-services provided to Member States under e-deleGATE with a view to creating a full-fledged delegates' online workplace in all six official languages in order to save costs, reduce the environmental impact and improve the distribution of documents, and paragraphs 36 and 45 of resolution 72/313, in which the Assembly requested the Secretariat to ensure the availability through the e-deleGATE portal of provisional lists of speakers at United Nations meetings and conferences not later than by the end of the business day preceding the relevant meeting or conference, and requested the President of the General Assembly, in order to enhance transparency, to continue to attach the list of speakers at high-level thematic debates organized by the President to the summary of those events.

-67. The General Committee brings the following to the attention of the General Assembly:
+28)). - 64.
+The General Committee may wish to draw the attention of the General Assembly to section III of resolution 57/283 B regarding the timely issuance of documents in the six official languages of the Assembly.
+The General Committee may also wish to draw the attention of the Assembly to resolution 59/313, in which the Assembly requested the Secretary-General to ensure that documentation and reports are issued well in advance, in keeping with the 6-week rule for the issuance of official documentation simultaneously in all official languages, and resolution 47/202, in which the Assembly urged the substantive departments of the Secretariat to comply with the rule which required them to submit pre-session documents to the Office of Conference Services at least 10 weeks before the beginning of sessions, in order to permit processing in time in all official languages. - 65.
+The General Committee may also wish to draw the attention of the General Assembly to resolutions 48/264 and 55/285, in which the Assembly emphasized that restraint should be exercised in making requests for new reports and requested more integrated reports, and to resolution 57/270 B, in which it recognized the need to avoid requesting duplicative reports from the Secretary-General. - 66.
+The General Committee may further wish to draw the attention of the General Assembly to resolution 67/297, in which the Assembly encouraged Member States, United Nations bodies and the Secretariat to continue to consult on the consolidation of documentation in order to avoid duplication of work, to exercise the fullest possible discipline in striving for concise resolutions, reports and other documentation, inter alia, by referring to previous documents rather than repeating actual content, and to focus on key themes, and called upon them to observe existing submission deadlines in order to allow for the timely processing of documents to be examined by intergovernmental bodies. - 67.
+The General Committee may wish to draw the attention of the General Assembly to paragraph 47 of resolution 75/325, in which the Assembly requested the Secretariat to continue to improve, harmonize and unify e-services provided to Member States under e-deleGATE with a view to creating a full-fledged delegates' online workplace in all six official languages in order to save costs, reduce the environmental impact and improve the distribution of documents, and paragraphs 36 and 45 of resolution 72/313, in which the Assembly requested the Secretariat to ensure the availability through the e-deleGATE portal of provisional lists of speakers at United Nations meetings and conferences not later than by the end of the business day preceding the relevant meeting or conference, and requested the President of the General Assembly, in order to enhance transparency, to continue to attach the list of speakers at high-level thematic debates organized by the President to the summary of those events. - 68.
+The General Committee may wish to bring the following to the attention of the General Assembly: